uaanchorage/GSoC/CONTRIBUTOR-GUIDE.md

 **8) Project Schedule**

-Break the timeline into periods of up to 7 days
+Break the timeline into periods of around seven days.
+Smaller time windows (7 days or fewer) are encouraged to make progress easier to track.

 **8.1) Community Bonding Period**